 Requests for transcripts must be received in writing and must include a valid student signature.
 A transcript request form is available on the College's website.
 Requests may be submitted in person, by mail, by fax, or by email (with a valid electronic signature); requests are not accepted by telephone.
 A processing time applies to all transcript requests.
-Students may print an unofficial transcript using WebAdvisor.
+Only Rockingham Community College transcripts are released.
+To obtain copies of transcripts from other institutions attended, students must contact the institution from which the transcript originates.